gregbkr/myapp-eks/README.md

 # MyApp: HA container in EKS (AWS managed kubernetes)

 ## Overview
-This setup will deploy a redundant helloworld container on ECS fargate, with automatic CI/CD from AWS.
+This setup will deploy a redundant helloworld container on EKS, with automatic CI/CD from AWS.

-More info: you can find an overview of that setup on my [blog](https://greg.satoshi.tech/ecs)
+More info: you can find an overview of that setup on my [blog](https://greg.satoshi.tech/eks)

 ### Infra
 ![Infra](./.github/images/myapp-ecs-infra.png)